-Dr. Flynn graduated from the University of Notre Dame where she participated on the track team and was elected as Senior Class Secretary.
-She went on to Georgetown University School of Medicine where she excelled in extra-curricular and leadership roles including Class Vice President, member of the Committee on Students, and winner of the Sarah E. Stewart Leadership and String of Pearls Acting Intern Awards.
+Dr. Flynn graduated from the University of Notre Dame, where she excelled academically and participated on the track team, showcasing her dedication to athletics.
+Additionally, she was elected senior class secretary, demonstrating her leadership skills and commitment to her peers.
+Dr. Flynn continued her education at Georgetown University School of Medicine, where she thrived in various extracurricular and leadership roles, including serving as class vice president and being a member of the Committee on Students.
+Her exceptional contributions earned her the prestigious Sarah E. Stewart Leadership Award and the String of Pearls Acting Intern Award, recognizing her commitment to leadership and service in the medical community.

 The MCAT is a difficult test as is, but for many students who have disabilities, health conditions, and impairments, achieving[...]